wenjian80/soak8_lab/README.md

 ### Replace the settings with your environment

-Open up your labinfo.txt and
+Open up your labinfo.txt and get the information on hand.
 Login to master node and change the below

 ```